The group shall be called ‘Humanists of Murcia’ (herein referred to as ‘the Group’).

 5.1.1 Pursues the Group’s Aims referred to in point 3;

-5.1.2 Fulfils the requirements of the Partner Agreement referred to in point 2.
+5.1.2 Fulfils the requirements of any agreement between the Group and any other Associate or Affiliate organisation as referred to in point 2.

 5.2 The Committee shall have ( x ) elected officers (‘the Officers’), including the following positions below, and may co-opt up to two further members.